Cloud-CV/EvalAI/docs/source/directory_structure.md

 ### Test Suite

-All of the code base related to testing resides in the `tests` folder present in the root directory.
+All of the codebase related to testing resides in the `tests` folder present in the root directory.
 In this directory, tests are namespaced according to the name of the app like tests for `challenges` app lives in a folder named `challenges`.

 ### Management Commands